dsmith626/myXcodeProjects/README.md

 # xcodeProjects
-some xcode projects I have made ... more coming soon, apple ID issues : (
+Some xcode projects I have made.
+More coming soon.